moupiyamaji/starter-hugo-academic/content/home/training.md

 Reasons for Seasons (Feb 2023), Moon Phases (Feb 2024), and The Science of Stars (Aug 2024), in- corporating lectures, hands-on demonstrations, and the development of teaching resources addressing common misconceptions.

+### **Instructor**

+* ***Teacher Training Workshop, IAU OAE, Kolkata*** - *Dec 2023*

+  Delivered a session for ∼ 30 school teachers on integrating astronomy into science lessons to enhance conceptual understanding and student engagement.

+### **Guest Lecturer**

+* ***Maharashtra State Faculty Development Academy,*** - *Jan 2024, Sep 2024*

+  Delivered two lectures to college teachers: Evolution of Stars (Jan 2024) and Exoplanets (Sep 2024), focusing on current research and pedagogical approaches in astronomy.

+### **Evaluation tools developer**

+  Developed and analyzed pre- and post-workshop surveys for the IU- CAA and LIGO-India Teacher Training Workshop with 47 teachers; assessed the impact of LIGO’s children’s science book distributed to 500 students; created evaluation tools for various SciPop work- shops to measure educational impact and engagement.